EXPLORE VOLCANIC LANZAROTE

 Itself surrounded by 25 dormant craters that are spotted across the unfamiliar lunar like landscape.

-It is here once again Lanzarote’s own super hero César Manrique let his artistic flare manifest.
-He created the concept of El Diablo restaurant bringing that barren deserted place back to life.
+He is here once again.
+Lanzarote’s own super hero César Manrique letting his artistic flare manifest.
+Manrique created the concept of El Diablo restaurant bringing that barren deserted volcanic place back to life.

 The furnace that is used to cook the food in El Diablo uses the natural heat of the earth to cook beautiful and unique dishes from right under our feet.